 The Business Administration Certificate will develop your awareness in all of the functional aspects of the business world.
 You can use your ability to get along with people, develop your leadership potential, and use your oral and written communication skills.
-Jobs may be found in insurance companies, hospitals, health-care facilities, educational institutions, transportation/distribution centers, government agencies and manufacturing firms in a variety of departments.
+Jobs may be found in insurance companies, hospitals, healthcare facilities, educational institutions, transportation/distribution centers, government agencies and manufacturing firms in a variety of departments.
 This program also consists of the foundational courses needed for an associate degree.

-Minimum credits3 0
+Minimum credits 30

-Minimum cumulative GPA2.
-0
+Minimum cumulative GPA 2.0

-Minimum grade in all courses2.
-0
+Minimum grade in all courses 2.0

-Minimum JC credits1 5
+Minimum JC credits 15

+GLIN DOCKHON NEQUINEMENTS

+Take t he follo wing:

 ENG 131 Writing Experience I

 ENG 232 Technical & Business Writing

+Choos e one of f the following:

 MAT 131 Intermediate Algebra or higher

+MAT 135 Finite Mathematics (Preferred)

-BUSINESS ADMINSTRATION RELATED REQUIREMENTS (7 credits)
+BUSINESS ADMINSTRATION RELATED REQUIREMENTS (7 credits) Take the following:

 ACC 231 Principles of Accounting I OR

 ACC 216 Financial Accounting Concepts

 CIS 101 Introduction to Computer Systems OR

 CIS 201 Advanced Information Technologies